The predictive power of big data analytics in the IIoT era

 Rapid advancements in the Industrial Internet of Things (IIoT) will soon deliver billions of interconnected machines streaming sensor data in unprecedented volumes and speed.
 We’ll be able to quickly map details about conditions across complex networks of assets.
 We’ll have a clearer view of the past than ever before.
 Still, a swift, near-perfect view of the past will not change in inescapable fact that the future is not entirely caused by the past.
 To develop strategic insights and apply them to future operations, we require the ability to link together the past, present and the future in a holistic manner.
 In reality, modeled events are not separate, but elements of an operational continuum.
 Observing future operations across many possible outcomes fulfills this requirement and allows us to analyze the complete view of the continuous processes that are represented by disjoint events.

 Dynamic demands, changing environments, and even chaotic situations influence businesses on a daily basis.
 Decision makers can only influence a subset of these variable inputs; however, accurate predictive analysis should have the capacity to capture the detail and uncertainty inherent to all these factors.
 Future events and policies must be represented with high-resolution to make insights from predictive analytics meaningful.
 Unfortunately, many decision makers are distracted by the many approaches strictly bound to historical data: ML, inference, debating between frequentist and Bayesian methods, mistaking correlations for causality, traditional forecasting, and simplistic BI.
 We’ll examine each of these and highlight their murky entanglements.
+Find out how to avoid data rich, information poor syndrome (DRIP).

 This article was written by Serg Posadas, VP of Industry Solutions at Clockwork Solutions.
 Serg brings depth of experience to Clockwork in technical and strategic leadership.
 He has been with Clockwork for eight years following a 22-yr Marine Corps career.
 The article was originally posted here.